tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 For practical reasons, today we are going to use concrete programming language instead of pseudo-code - javascript.
 Except for small details, that we will point out, the techniques shown here are language-agnostic.

 This article is only first one of the series "Build Your Own Testing Framework", so make sure to stick around for next parts!
+All articles of these series can be found here: http://www.tddfellow.com/blog/categories/build-your-own-testing-framework/.

 Shall we begin?